-Crenessity (crinecerfont) oral

-Crenessity (crinecerfont) may be considered medically necessary for treatment of classic congenital adrenal hyperplasia (CAH) when ALL the following are met:

-• The individual is aged 4 years or older

-Has a diagnosis of classic CAH due to 21-hydroxylase deficiency

 Drug Medical Necessity

-Has a mean 17-hydroxyprogesterone (17-OHP) level > 8,000

-ng/dL
+Crenessity (crinecerfont) Crenessity (crinecerfont) may be considered medically

+oral necessary for treatment of classic congenital adrenal

+hyperplasia (CAH) when ALL the following are met:

+The individual is aged 4 years or older

 AND

+Has a diagnosis of classic CAH due to 21-hydroxylase

+deficiency

+AND

+Has a mean 17-hydroxyprogesterone (17-OHP) level > 8,000 ng/dL

+AND

 Weighs ≥ 10 kg

 AND

-Requires a total glucocorticoid dose > 12 mg/m2/day in hydrocortisone dose equivalents if aged less than 18 years OR

-13 mg/m2/day in hydrocortisone dose equivalents if aged 18 years or older
+Requires a total glucocorticoid dose > 12 mg/m2/day in hydrocortisone dose equivalents if aged less than 18 years OR > 13 mg/m2/day in hydrocortisone dose equivalents if aged 18 years or older

 AND

 There is documentation of a medical need to decrease the individual's daily glucocorticoid dose

 AND

-If aged less than 18 years, the androstenedione (A4) level prior to the morning glucocorticoid dose is greater than the midpoint of the reference range according to the individual's gender assigned at birth and either their age if the individual is Tanner stage 1 or pubertal age if the individual is Tanner stage 2 to 5
+• If aged less than 18 years, the androstenedione (A4) level prior to the morning glucocorticoid dose is greater than the midpoint of the reference range according to the individual's gender assigned at birth and either their age if the individual is Tanner stage 1 or pubertal age if the individual is Tanner stage 2 to 5

 AND

 Will use the capsule formulation OR there is documentation that the oral solution is medically necessary (e.g., trouble swallowing)

 AND

 Dose is limited to 200 mg daily

 Initial therapy may be approved up to 6 months.

 Re-authorization criteria:

+Drug Medical Necessity
-Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes

-demonstrate that the individual continues to show a positive

-clinical response to therapy defined as a reduction in the individual's daily glucocorticoid dose compared to baseline.
+Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy defined as a reduction in the individual's daily glucocorticoid dose compared to baseline.

 Rett Syndrome

-Drug Medical Necessity Daybue (trofinetide) oral Daybue (trofinetide) may be considered medically necessary solution for the treatment of Rett syndrome when the following criteria are met: The individual is aged 2 years or older AND Diagnosed with Rett Syndrome as confirmed by genetic testing that documents a mutation in MECP2 gene AND The dose prescribed is appropriate based on the individual's weight: \circ 9 kg - <12 kg = 5,000 mg twice daily \circ 12 kg - <20 kg = 6,000 mg twice daily \circ 20 kg - <35 kg = 8,000 mg twice daily o 35 kg - < 50 kg = 10,000 mg twice daily \circ >50 kg = 12,000 mg twice daily Initial therapy may be approved up to 3 months.
-Re-authorization criteria: Continued therapy may be approved for up to 3 months, then up to 12 months, as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy, and documentation of: Improvement on the Rett Syndrome Behavior Questionnaire (RSBQ) score from baseline OR Improvement on the Clinical Global Impression-Improvement (CGI-I) score from baseline Bile Acid Synthesis Disord Cholbam (cholic acid) Cholbam (cholic acid) may be considered medically necessary capsule for the treatment of bile acid synthesis disorders due to single enzyme defects (SED) when the following criteria are met: The individual has a confirmed diagnosis of SED AND Cholbam is prescribed by or in consultation with a honotologist, metabolic specialist, or a gostroonterplanist. hepatologist, metabolic specialist, or a gastroenterologist
+Daybue (trofinetide) oral Daybue (trofinetide) may be considered medically necessary

+solution for the treatment of Rett syndrome when the following criteria

+are met:

+The individual is aged 2 years or older

+AND

+Diagnosed with Rett Syndrome as confirmed by genetic testing

+that documents a mutation in MECP2 gene

+AND

+The dose prescribed is appropriate based on the individual's

+weight:

+9 kg - <12 kg = 5,000 mg twice daily

+12 kg - <20 kg = 6,000 mg twice daily

+20 kg - <35 kg = 8,000 mg twice daily

+o 35 kg - < 50 kg = 10,000 mg twice daily

+>50 kg = 12,000 mg twice daily

+Initial therapy may be approved up to 3 months.

+Re-authorization criteria:

+Continued therapy may be approved for up to 3 months, then up

+to 12 months, as long as the medical necessity criteria are met and

+chart notes demonstrate that the individual continues to show a

+positive clinical response to therapy, and documentation of:

+Improvement on the Rett Syndrome Behavior Questionnaire

+(RSBQ) score from baseline

+OR

+Improvement on the Clinical Global Impression-Improvement

+(CGI-I) score from baseline